Collin-Edwards/MIST_353_Assignment_5/README.md

 We welcome contributions from the community!
 Whether you're looking to report a bug, suggest a feature, or contribute code, please follow our contribution guidelines detailed here.
 For any contributions, please open a pull request or issue on GitHub, ensuring you provide sufficient information and context.

-## Installation and Setup

-This section will provide detailed instructions on how to set up the SkyOps application for development or use.
-It will include steps for installing necessary dependencies, running the application locally, and any other relevant setup information.

-## Security and Privacy

-At SkyOps, we prioritize the security and privacy of our users' data.
-This section outlines the measures we take to protect user information and ensure a secure experience.

 ## License